-Employment outputs

 Too early to say, but potentially significant.

-Housing outputs

 None.

-Planning policy status

 The East Malling Research Station is a safeguarded employment site in the Adopted Development Land Allocations DPD (April 2008) covered by Policy E1(s).
 It is identified as being suitable for offices, research and development and light industrial manufacturing including conference, education and training and any other uses that can be demonstrated to be related to or support the operation of the research station.

-Unlocking infrastructure required

 Possibly improvements to local highway network.

-Indicative infrastructure funding gap (based on requirements above)

 Capital investment to secure the construction of the M9 laboratory is required.

-Additional delivery constraints

 n/a

-Delivery timetable